Popular Stories

 Step 2

-If lower leaves are mature, remove all but the top two and cut these in half to reduce water loss as roots eventually begin to form.
+If the lower leaves are mature, remove all but the top two and cut them in half to reduce water loss as roots begin to form.

-Dip the cuttings into rooting hormone gel or powder and insert into pots filled with propagating mix so about a third to a half of the cuttings are buried.
+Dip the cuttings into rooting hormone gel or powder, then insert them into pots filled with propagating mix, burying about a third to a half of the cuttings.

 Dipping hydrangea cuttings into rooting hormone gel or powder helps them grow.